 Types of Pollutants

 Man is at least partially at fault for most of the world’s major air pollutants.
-Carbon monoxide, a colorless and odorless gas, is the most widely distributed of these.
-Carbon dioxide is also highly prevalent.
-Nitrogen oxide and dioxide, while both natural components of the Earth's atmosphere, are found in greater amounts due to human actions and are the cause of smog and acid rain.
+Carbon dioxide is one of the most highly prevalent, comes from the combustion or burning of fossil fuels and other organic materials.
+Nitrogen oxide and dioxide, while both natural components of the Earth's atmosphere, occur in greater amounts due to human actions and are the cause of smog and acid rain.

 Causes of Air Pollutants

-Burning fuels also increases some heavy metal contaminants and increases the amount of soot in the air.
+Burning fuels also increases some heavy metal contaminants and the amount of soot in the air.
 Power plants and factories emit much of the sulfuric air pollutants.
-In all, developed nations – particularly the United States and the Soviet Union – are responsible for the majority of the world’s air pollutants.
+In all, industrialized nations – particularly the United States and the Soviet Union – are responsible for most of the world’s air pollutants.

 Smog is one of the most dangerous air pollutants to humans and other biological organisms.
 It is made when coal and oil containing minor amounts of sulfur are burned.
 The oxides of these sulfur particles form sulfuric acid, which is toxic to life and damaging to many inorganic materials.
 Air pollution can damage human life, especially in major cities where there is a conglomerate of industries and fumes from vehicles.

 The first occurred in Donore, Pennsylvania, in 1948.
-A period of several days with stagnant air created a high pressure system that contained dangerous levels of smog over the city for extended periods of time.
-It caused 20 deaths and 6,000 cases of illness.
-In London, in 1952, the same situation caused between 3,500 and 4,000 deaths in five days.
+Over several days, a high-pressure weather system trapped a large mass of stagnant air over the city, leading to dangerous levels of smog.
+The smoke from steel production had nowhere to go and accumulated in the air, causing 20 deaths and 6,000 cases of illness.
+In London, in 1952, a similar situation caused between 3,500 and 4,000 deaths in five days.
 While air pollution illnesses and deaths usually don’t occur over such short periods of time, these are examples of worst-case scenarios with the possibility of occurring again if air pollution isn’t mitigated.